 The great thing about the replacement window market today is that homeowners have options.
-Four of the most common types include:
+Some of the most common types include:

 • Aluminum.
 Windows made from aluminum are considered extremely economical.
 These cost-effective replacement windows are durable and light, which makes installation a breeze.
 They also require minimal ongoing maintenance.
 One of the biggest disadvantages is that aluminum windows aren’t as energy efficient as other options.

 • Vinyl.
 Another popular choice is vinyl.
 Vinyl windows never require painting or staining and are extremely energy efficient.
 Unfortunately, they require thicker frames and sashes, which reduces the overall amount of visible glass by a couple of inches.
 Also, stylistically, vinyl doesn’t fit naturally on many homes that previously had wood or aluminum windows.

 • Wood.
 The two primary benefits of wood are energy efficiency and aesthetic appeal.
 Few materials look better than genuine wood, and the durability of the frame means top-notch insulation.
 However, wood frames need to be repainted frequently and are vulnerable to insects.
 Also, on top of the ongoing maintenance costs, wood frames generally cost more up front.